llvm/llvm-project/clang/docs/BoundsSafety.rst

 example below where the ``__counted_by(count)`` annotation indicates that parameter ``p`` points to a buffer of integers containing ``count`` elements.
-An off-by-one error is present in the loop condition, leading to ``p[i]`` being out-of-bounds access during the loop’s final iteration.
+An off-by-one error is present in the loop condition, leading to ``p[i]`` being out-of-bounds access during the loop's final iteration.
 The compiler inserts a bounds check before ``p`` is dereferenced to ensure that the access remains within the specified bounds.